-- A myopic person can see nearby objects clearly but cannot see distant objects clearly. - Image is formed in front of retina.
+- A myopic person can see nearby objects clearly but cannot see distant objects clearly. - Image is formed in front of retina. - The far point (F) of a myopic lens is less than infinity.

 Causes of Myopia

 - Excessive curvature of eye lens - Elongation of eye ball